Harrylevesque/Expo2026/README.md

 i found my guide teacher for the science fair, she is also doing a local science fair with her classes of sec 1, i will tag along for the science fair when we go to lapoc in the end of febuary.
 I remember last year how i needed to scramble through all the websites i used for wrighting my report.
 I DONT want that to happen again

+sept 7 2025
+started making my flow charts and completed the first : the regeneration flow.

 ### the plan
 create a system for loging in using a simple qr code scan i will need to: